|

 'Polygala' identifies the plant as a Milkwort and its species name 'calcarea' means 'chalkland plant'.

 Concerns: Chalk Milkwort should never be taken from the wild.
 Removal of a plant from the wild is illegal under the Wildlife and Countryside Act (1981).
-However, cultivated varieties of Chalk Milkwort are available from nurseries for garden rockeries.

 |